WELCOME TO

 |

-handful of companies that made major contributions to the development of
+were a handful of companies that made major contributions to the

-the transistor.
-Use the links below to visit Transistor Museum
+development of the transistor.
+Use the links below to visit

-exhibits constructed to document these historic activities.
-You’ll
+Transistor Museum exhibits constructed to document these historic

-find Oral Histories from many of the scientists and engineers who
+activities.
+You’ll find Oral Histories from many of the scientists

-implemented these important early transistor programs.
-You’ll also find
+and engineers who implemented these important early transistor programs.

-detailed information regarding early transistor literature and descriptions
+You’ll also find detailed information regarding early transistor literature

-of the major semiconductor advances made at these companies.
+and descriptions of the major semiconductor advances made at these

 USE THESE